Simre1/yampa-sdl2/README.md

 # YampaSDL2

-YampaSDL2 provides SDL2 bindings to use with the FRP library [Yampa](https://github.com/ivanperez-keera/Yampa).
+YampaSDL2 is basically a headstart for the FRP library [Yampa](https://github.com/ivanperez-keera/Yampa) and SDL2.
+All the boilerplate which is normally necessary for these two libraries to work together is already taken care of.
+In the end, all that remains is a high-level interface specifically tailored to Yampa which should get you going in no time.

 ![Screenshot](./screenshot.png)

-A screenshot of some drawn shapes.
+Screenshot of some drawn shapes.

+**My primary Goals:**
+- As little setup as possible
+- Easy to use (some feedback would be appreciated)

 ## Roadmap